Skip to content

 Bain Oil Company Listed by nightspire Ransomware Group

 On February 20, 2026, Bain Oil Company appeared on the leak site of the nightspire ransomware group.
 Public reporting indicates the company suffered a ransomware attack in which internal files were exfiltrated.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or employment records were stored in those systems could be affected.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or employment records were stored in those systems could be affected.

 Available reporting describes the incident as a classic ransomware operation: attackers gained access, encrypted systems, and removed sensitive internal files before demanding payment.
 The data exfiltrated consists of internal company documents.
 No confirmed total of records or specific victim count has been published.
 The listing on the nightspire leak site occurred on February 20, 2026, and the group typically posts samples or deadlines to pressure targets.